This article describes how you can add Facebook Messenger channels to the Zendesk Agent Workspace.

 Overview of steps to add Facebook Messenger to the Agent Workspace

-If you have a new Zendesk Support Suite account with the Zendesk Agent Workspace enabled, you can add Facebook Messenger channels to the Zendesk Agent Workspace from Admin Center.
+If you have the Zendesk Agent Workspace enabled, you can add Facebook Messenger channels.
 You must be an administrator to add Facebook Messenger channels.

 You need to do the following, in this order:

-- Add your Facebook Messenger channels to the Zendesk Agent Workspace from Admin Center.
+- Add your Facebook Messenger channels to the Zendesk Agent Workspace.